 The nRF9160: Asset Tracker application does not wait for connection to nRF Cloud before trying to send data.
 This causes the application to crash if the user toggles one of the switches before the board is connected to the cloud.

 - IRIS-2676: Missing support for FOTA on nRF Cloud

 The nRF9160: Asset Tracker application does not support the nRF Cloud FOTA_v2 protocol.

 Workaround: The implementation for supporting the nRF Cloud FOTA_v2 can be found in the following commits:

 The nRF9160: LTE Sensor Gateway sample crashes when Thingy:52 is flipped.

-nrf_send()function in the BSD library might be blocking for several minutes, even if the socket is configured for non-blocking operation.
+nrf_send()function in the Modem library might be blocking for several minutes, even if the socket is configured for non-blocking operation.
 The behavior depends on the cellular network connection.